 The iPhone maker believes the new European rules put users at risk of fraud and abuse because apps that do not go through the App Store will not be rated for content and may contain malicious code.
 The company also warned that some new browser apps that do not use Apple's "engine" will affect device battery life.

-App developers in general may be cheering the news, having spent years arguing over Apple’s fees and its strict app review program that routinely rejects app updates.
-While regulators around the world are trying to force Apple to open up its platform, the January 25 change is the most drastic yet and offers a glimpse of what could happen if the U.S. adopts similar rules.
+App developers in general can rejoice at the news, having argued for years about Apple’s fees and its strict app review program, which routinely rejects app updates.
+While regulators around the world are trying to force Apple to open up its platform, the January 25 change is the most drastic yet and offers a glimpse of what could happen if the US adopts similar rules.

 The change is limited to Europe and accounts registered in that region, rather than globally.
-It will be implemented in March in a new iOS update.
+It will come into effect in March in a new iOS update.

 Apple said it would allow other companies to offer iPhone app stores in Europe, but only if they were authorized by Apple.
-The “bitten apple” would know which companies were operating which stores and could revoke their licenses if they were full of fraudulent apps or malware.
+The company would know which companies were running which stores and could revoke their licenses if they were full of fraudulent apps or malware.

-For users, this means apps installed from outside the App Store will show up in settings, along with information about where they were downloaded and when.
-When developers publish an app in Europe, they can choose which store to upload it to.
-Apple will “notarize” the apps, scanning them for malware or programming issues.
+For users, this means apps installed from outside the App Store will show up in settings, along with information about where and when they were downloaded.
+When developers publish an app in Europe, they get to choose which store to upload it to.
+Apple will “notarize” the apps, scanning them for malware or programming problems.

-For companies like Spotify and Microsoft, which have expressed interest in distributing their apps outside the European App Store, the new rules don’t conflict with their plans, but Apple has put up barriers to make it harder to do so.
+For companies like Spotify or Microsoft – which have expressed interest in distributing apps outside the App Store in Europe – the new regulations do not conflict with their plans, but Apple has put up barriers to make this more difficult.

 Apple is also allowing app developers to collect money directly from users.
 Previously, users could only buy virtual items like in-game coins through Apple's billing system, which typically charged a fee of 15% to 30%.
 Now, developers can include credit card numbers in their apps or choose to link to their websites for users to pay.

-Specifically, the company will collect 0.50 EUR for the first install of applications with more than 1 million users to cover Apple's software development and application distribution costs.
+Specifically, the company will collect 0.50 EUR for the first install of applications with over 1 million users to cover the costs of software development and distribution of Apple applications.
 Core technology fees apply if the application is downloaded through a third-party marketplace or the App Store.

 (According to CNBC)